-Our executive compensation program for the Chief Executive Officer and other senior executive officers involves performance-related incentive compensation and long-term compensation elements paid in a mix of cash bonuses and stock awards.
 It has been our practice to determine the aggregate cash bonus pool available to our Chief Executive Officer and other senior executives on or before December 31st of the fiscal year-end in which the performance was delivered for accounting and tax purposes.
 However, our practice is to consider and make any long-term share-based awards to our Chief Executive Officer and other senior executives in the first 60 days of the following year, based upon their performance in the prior fiscal year.

 While we believe our process and timing of making performance-related judgments on annual total compensation is sound, reasonable and consistent with industry standards, it does not correspond to the proscribed accounting period standards for compensation expenses nor for compensation disclosure.
 Elements of the total compensation for our Chief Executive Officer and other senior executives are thus recorded in different accounting years and are not captured in the proscribed tables in this proxy statement or in our financial statements in a manner which accurately reflects the Compensation Committee's judgments about performance for the fiscal year.
-Because of this disparity, we have made a practice of disclosing any share-based awards and their terms that are granted in the first sixty days of the following year for our Named Executives and our employees taken as a whole in our proxy statements.
+Because of this disparity, we have made a practice of disclosing any share-based awards and their terms that are granted in the first 60 days of the following year for our Named Executives and our employees taken as a whole in our proxy statements.
 We do this so that stockholders can see the Compensation Committee's judgments about total compensation and how total compensation relates to the Company's and the executives' prior year's performance by combining cash bonuses and salary for the relevant fiscal year plus any stock awards granted in the first sixty days of the following year.
-Similarly, stockholders should be aware that our share-based awards contain three or five years vesting provisions which means that our executives will not receive that portion of their incentive compensation for a significant period of time, and then only if they continue to be employed by the Company.
-For additional information, please see "Realized Pay For Fiscal 2017" below.
+For additional information, please see "Realized Pay For Fiscal 2018" below.

-Determination of 2017 Compensation
+Determination of 2018 Compensation

-The Compensation Committee, with recommendations from the Chief Executive Officer, makes recommendations to the Board with respect to all compensation for each Named Executive for 2017 (other than the Chief Executive Officer, which compensation is based upon the Compensation Committee's own judgments).
-For a discussion of the compensation for the Chief Executive Officer, see the section entitled "2017 Chief Executive Officer Compensation" below.
+The Compensation Committee, with recommendations from the Chief Executive Officer, makes recommendations to the Board with respect to all compensation for each Named Executive for 2018 (other than the Chief Executive Officer himself and Mr. R. S. Lowenthal, each of whose compensation is based upon the Compensation Committee's own judgments).
+For a discussion of the compensation for the Chief Executive Officer, see the section entitled "2018 Chief Executive Officer Compensation" below.